projectacrn/acrn-hypervisor/doc/tutorials/inter-vm_communication.rst

 **********************************************

 Inter-VM shared memory communication is based on a shared memory mechanism to transfer data between VMs.
-The ACRN device model or hypervisor emulates a virtual PCI device (called an ``ivshmem device``) to expose this shared memory's base address and size.
+The ACRN Device Model or hypervisor emulates a virtual PCI device (called an ``ivshmem device``) to expose this shared memory's base address and size.
 (Refer to :ref:`ivshmem-hld` and :ref:`enable_ivshmem` for the background introductions).